Justin Timberlake pleads guilty to impaired driving

 The NYNCS singer-turned-solo star and actor appeared in Sag Harbor Village Court to enter a new plea to the lesser charge.

-The judge sentenced Timberlake to a fine of 500 dollars (£380) with a 260-dollar surcharge (£198), and 25 hours of community service at a non-profit of his choosing.
+The judge sentenced Timberlake to a fine of 500 dollars (£380) with a 260-dollar surcharge (£198), 25 hours of community service at a non-profit of his choosing and required him to make a public safety announcement.

+“I try to hold myself to a very high standard, for myself, and this was not that,” Timberlake told media and other onlookers gathered outside the courthouse after the hearing.

+“Even if you’ve had one drink, don’t get behind the wheel of a car,” he said.
+“There’s so many alternatives.
+Call a friend.
+Take an Uber.
+There’s many travel apps.
+Still, take a taxi.
+This is a mistake that I made, but I’m hoping that whoever is watching and listening right now can learn from this mistake.
+I know that I certainly have.”

 During the proceedings, Timberlake remained standing throughout and gave a statement in which he expressed remorse for his actions.